cloudmesh-community/book/chapters/prg/python/python-intro.md

 -   install Python libraries using pyenv or if it is not available virtualenv

-This tutorial does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
+This section does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
 Instead, it introduces many of Python's most noteworthy features, and will give you a good idea of the language's flavor and style.
 After reading it, you